Storefront of Chan Honten

 3. チャーハン (Cha-han) – their signature fried rice.

-• Tonteki: The sauce was good — flavorful without being too salty — but the dish overall felt something you could easily recreate at home.
+• Tonteki: The garlic sauce was flavorful without being overly salty.
+However, the dish itself felt slightly standard — good but replicable at home.

 Texture Breakdown: